hoprnet/hoprnet/docs/hopr-documentation/docs/core/network-registry-monte-rosa.md

 ## What is the Network Registry?

 The Network Registry is a list of nodes allowed to interact with others on the network.
-If your node is not registered on the "Network Registry" smart contract.
-It will be unable to send messages or communicate with other nodes on the network.
 This is a utility used by HOPR to scale and test the network at a controlled pace.

 This restriction on the access guarded by the "Network Registry" is only enabled in the staging or production environment by default.
 If you run a cluster of HOPR nodes locally in the hardhat network, the "Network Registry" is not enabled.